DBska/server/README.md

 the necessary C++ classes.
 In directory server/server is also present a directory mysql with a DDL.sql that should be used to build a db named PHT for testing the soci connection with the db from the server code.
 The db should be build before running the code.
+This is the current working code.

 Directory structure
 ===================